-BI 125 Foundations of Biology & Scientific Inquiry I 1 3 BI 125L Biostatistics and Scientific Investigation I 1 1.5 BI 126 Found of Biology & Scientific Inquiry II 1 4.5 BI 127 Foundations of Biology & Scientific Inquiry III 1 4.5 Any two upper di vision courses, one of which must be a laboratory 6 course CH 111 General Chemistry I 4.5 CH 112 General Chemistry II 4.5 MA 135 Basic Statistics 2 3 Total Hours 31.5
+BI 125 Foundations of Biology & Scientific Inquiry I 1 3 BI 125L Biostatistics and Scientific Investigation I 1 1.5 BI 126 Foundations of Biology & Scientific Inquiry II 1 4.5 BI 127 Foundations of Biology & Scientific Inquiry III 1 4.5 Any two upper di vision courses, one of which must be a laboratory 6 course CH 111 General Chemistry I 4.5 CH 112 General Chemistry II 4.5 MA 135 Basic Statistics 2 3 Total Hours 31.5

-- If students earn a C or above (C- does not count), then they do not need to take a statistics course for this major. - 2 Or with permission, PS 325 Statistics For Behavioral Sciences
+- If students earn a C or above (C- does not count), then they do not need to take a statistics course for this minor. - MA 135 Basic Statistics is not required if students complete BI 125 Foundations of Biology & Scientific Inquiry I, BI 125L Biostatistics and Scientific Investigation I, BI 126 Foundations of Biology & Scientific Inquiry II, and BI 127 Foundations of Biology & Scientific Inquiry III at Mount Mercy.
+With permission, PS 325 Statistics For Behavioral Sciences can be substituted for MA 135 Basic Statistics.